-K. Joint Custody
+J. Joint Custody

-When an applicant/recipient shares physical custody of a child and there are children with various age groups, the following service is offered:
+When an applicant/recipient shares physical custody of a child and there are children with various age groups, the following services are offered:

 - i.
-For preschool age children in preschool, the service offered is 0-5 in NC FAST and a 50% rate can be paid for each parent/responsible adult. - ii.
-For School-age children with school age service offering will be paid at the 75% rate for each parent/responsible adult.
+For preschool age children in preschool, the service offered is 0-5 in NC FAST and a 50% rate can be paid for each parent/responsible adult if both parents/responsible adults receive SCCA. - ii.
+For School-age children the school age service offering is paid at the 75% payment rate for each parent/responsible adult.